 - Having one or two easy to read large fonts

 - Ensuring the contrast between the text and background is high enough to enhance the reading experience.

 - Avoid fancy fonts and stick with web friendly ones.

 - Avoid using variations with caps, bold or italicized fonts and text that blinks or moves.

 Accessible Headers in HTML

 A large consideration in coding websites is a hierarchical structure to each page.
-By having websites in a clear, concise order gives visually impaired users an easy roadmap to follow.
+Having websites in a clear, concise order gives visually impaired users an easy roadmap to follow.
 It allows for easy flow of the website, readability and provides your website users with clear navigation and direction.

 The recommendation is that the largest header (H1) should be at the top of the page, followed by the other subsequent headers on any given page.
 Each subsequent header should differ in size, getting smaller as the page goes down.

 Accessible through Keyboard

 A major factor in making websites accessible is the ability for non-mouse users to be able to navigate your website with the keyboard.

 Methods to create keyboard accessibility can be used by lining up the tab feature and helping to eliminate the use of a mouse.
 Proper testing should be done on your website to ensure this action is in good working order.

 Content in HTML: Colours / Images / Layout

 Have colour blind individuals in mind when considering colours on your website.
 What might look great to some, will look vastly different to those with colour blindness.

 To keep all parties happy, the recommendation is to choose darker colours against a lighter backdrop.

 To help there are various online tools to gauge the contrast between colours and how they’re in compliance with the guidelines.

 Images on websites should always have “alt” tags filled and clearly specified as to what the image portrays for the visually impaired.